 Alpine Bay is a links style course.

-Alpine Bay Golf was designed by Robert Trent Jones Sr. As with most of his courses, it was designed to be played with some thought in mind.
+Alpine Bay Golf was designed by Robert Trent Jones Sr. As with all of his courses, it was designed to be played with some thought in mind.
 He created landing areas on all of the par 4s and 5s.
 The hole is best played from these landing areas.
-Drives that go beyond these ares normally wind up with a steep down or side hill lie.
+Drives that go beyond these areas normally wind up with a steep down or side hill lie.

 |White||Length:||6149||Men:||69.4 / 128||Front Nine:||34.8 / 132||Back Nine:||35.7 / 130|